kurtosis-tech/kurtosis/core/planning-docs/week-1.md

     * [ ] Switch JsonRpcServiceNetwork's port fields
     * [ ] Switch JsonRpcServiceConfig's port field
 * [ ] Ascertain whether we should be passing structs around by value, or by reference
-* [ ] Implement graceful cleanup of Docker containers in TestSuiteRunner that's impossible to skip (even if an exception is thrown)